hedcler/bash-passwords/README.md

 ## Installation

 Download this [repository as zip](https://github.com/hedcler/bash-passwords/archive/master.zip) and extract it.
-Save the file `.getpowd` and directory `dotfiles` in your home path.
+Save the file `.getpwd` and directory `dotfiles` in your home path.

 After that you need to add this import script in your `~/.bashrc` or `~/.bash-profile`: